lighthousemontessori/lighthousemontessori.github.io/program_logistics.md

 ## Schedule

 We are a Dawn to Dusk program, open from 7:30 AM until 6:00 PM, M-TH.
-We close every Friday at 3:30p for maintenance and staff meetings.
-Starting September 1st, 2018 we will no longer have early dismissals on Friday's.
-In its place we will have 6 in-service days throughout the year that will be closed to the students and allow the staff the refresh the environment.
+We close every Friday at 4:00p for maintenance and staff meetings.
+We also have 6 in-service days throughout the year that will be closed to the students and allow the staff the refresh the environment.

 We are open year-round, with the same staff and program offered at all times.
+Do do close for the last week in December and for the 10 major US Holidays.

 ## Tuition 2018-2019